laiquet/idtrackerai-enhanced/docs/source/user_guide/usage.rst

   .. warning::

     During segmentation, every worker can use up to 4GB of memory, using too many workers might fill your RAM memory very fast.
 Computers with a large number of CPU cores (>10) should be monitored and the number of parallel workers should be adjusted accordingly.
+Consider using monitoring tools like `htop`, `top`, or `free` on Linux, and Task Manager or Resource Monitor on Windows to keep an eye on your system's resource usage.

 - **FRAMES_PER_EPISODE.** Sets the size of the video chunks (episodes).
-Lass frames per episode means more parallel chunks.
+Less frames per episode means more parallel chunks.

 .. code-block:: toml
   :caption: Parallel processing defaults